 1. Hike at Evergreen Brick Works

-Evergreen Brick Works is a community environmental center in Toronto that focuses on showing visitors ways to live more sustainably.
-The community, located in the center of the Don Valley, engages visitors – especially kids – in a variety of ways.
+Evergreen Brick Works is a community environmental centre in Toronto that focuses on showing visitors ways to live more sustainably.
+The community, located in the centre of the Don Valley, engages visitors – especially kids – in a variety of ways.
 Get into nature on your trip to Toronto by taking a free nature or heritage hike at Evergreen Brick Works.

 2. Visit the Lionel’s Farm Petting Zoo